Owen Farrell: England captain's World Cup involvement in doubt again as World Rugby appeals overturned red card

 This mitigation led the all-Australian panel to a decision that Farrell, who was expected to face a four to six-week suspension, should have received only a yellow card.

-The reaction to the decision by the panel was immediate, with the general sentiment being that the decision went against the precedent set on punishments for such tackles and now, World Rugby has appealed having examined the written judgement of the hearing.
+The reaction to the decision by the panel was immediate, with the general sentiment being it went against the precedent set on punishments for such tackles and now, World Rugby has appealed having examined the written judgement of the hearing.

 The hearing has now been confirmed for next week, Six Nations Rugby saying: "Six Nations Rugby can confirm it has received an appeal from World Rugby in respect of Owen Farrell's independent disciplinary hearing decision.